ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
 * Serving as Senior Area Chair for NeurIPS 2025 and ACM MM 2025.
 (Feb.
 2025)
 * Invited talk at [ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models](https://scope-workshop.github.io/).
 (Dec.
-2022) <br>
+2022)
 * Our papers DecodingTrust is awarded **Best Scientific Cybersecurity Paper** of 2024 by the National Security Agency and EnlightenGAN is awarded **IEEE SPS Young Author Best Paper Award**.
 (Dec.
-2022) <br>
+2022)
 * Serving as Action Editor for Transactions on Machine Learning Research (TMLR), and Area Chair for IJCAI 2025 and ACL 2025.
 (Nov.
-2024) <br>
+2024)
 * Our paper DecodingTrust is awarded the 2024 Cybersecurity Best Paper Award.
 (Sep.
-2024) <br>
+2024)
 * I organized the [Efficient Natural Language and Speech Processing Workshop](https://neurips2024-enlsp.github.io/) at NeurIPS 2024.
 Please consider submitting your work to the workshop.
 (Jul.
-2024) <br>
+2024)
 * Invited talk at [TTIC Summer Workshop on Multimodal Artificial Intelligence](https://sites.google.com/view/multimodal-ai-ttic-2024/home).
-(June 2024).
+(June 2024)
 * Serving as Senior Area Chair for NeurIPS 2024, and Area Chair for EMNLP 2024.
-(Apr.
-2024)
-* Our tutorial "Mixture-of-Experts in the Era of LLMs: A New Odyssey" has been accepted in ICML 2024.
 (Apr.
 2024)
 * Serving as Senior Area Chair for ICML 2024, Area Chair for NAACL 2024 and ACL 2024.
 (Jan.
 2024)
 * Invited talk at Tencent about Mixture of Experts in Large Language Models.
 (Jan.
 2024)
 * Our work "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" has won the [**Outstanding Paper Award**](https://blog.neurips.cc/2023/12/11/announcing-the-neurips-2023-paper-awards/) in NeurIPS 2023 (Dec.
 2023) <br>